Xanthognarh/WebWidgets/README.md

 - `!overlaypos pos [offset-x] [offset-y]`: Moves the overlay to pos (Number 1-9 from Numpad) and optionally offset by the given values in pixel.
 Pos 0 hides the background.
 - `!overlayscale scale`: Scale the overlay [default: 1]
 - `!overlaycolor background [font]`: Set the color using CSS Color values e. g. #RRGGBBAA #RRGGBB rgba(255,255,255,1) blue.
 Use "-" as background to change only font color.
+- `!overlayfont font`: Set the font-family.
+Use " for font names with spaces.
+You can add fallback fonts (e. g. `!overlayfont Georgia, "Times New Roman", serif`).
+Use `!overlayfont 1-6` to use a font from this list:
+["Helvetica","'Times New Roman'","'Segoe UI'","'Courier New'","'Brush Script MT'","'Papyrus'"]

 You can create a table by using "|" to divide the cells and "\\" for a new row.
 Start Text with "!!" to span the cell over the row.